alexreisner/geocoder/README.md

     rake geocode:all CLASS=YourModel

+If you need reverse geocoding instead, call the task with REVERSE=true:

+    rake geocode:all CLASS=YourModel REVERSE=true

 Geocoder will print warnings if you exceed the rate limit for your geocoding service.
 Some services — Google notably — enforce a per-second limit in addition to a per-day limit.
 To avoid exceeding the per-second limit, you can add a `SLEEP` option to pause between requests for a given amount of time.
 You can also load objects in batches to save memory, for example:

     rake geocode:all CLASS=YourModel SLEEP=0.25 BATCH=100